 1.22.
 Does your medical school employ a member of faculty to specifically oversee and take responsibility for the incorporation of planetary health and sustainable healthcare as a theme throughout the course?

-- Yes, the medical school has a specific faculty/staff member responsible for overseeing curricular integration of planetary health and sustainable healthcare - No, the medical school does not have a specific faculty/staff member responsible for overseeing curricular integration of planetary health and sustainable healthcare.

-Score explanation: There is the institutional lead of sustainability who oversees the inclusion of sustainable healthcare within the curriculum, as well as another member of staff who does this alongside being a year lead.
+Yes, the medical school has a specific faculty/staff member responsible for overseeing curricular integration of planetary health and sustainable healthcare.
+(1 point) No, the medical school does not have a specific faculty/staff member responsible for overseeing curricular integration of planetary health and sustainable healthcare.
+(0 points) Score Assigned: 1 ----------------- --- Score explanation: There is the institutional lead of sustainability who oversees the inclusion of sustainable healthcare within the curriculum, as well as another member of staff who does this alongside being a year lead.
+This is the same as last year.

-Section Total (64 out of 72) 89% ------------------------------ -----

-Are there additional curriculum resources offered at your medical school or institution not yet asked about that you would like to describe?
+Section Total (64 out of 72) 89% Back to Summary Page here Are there additional curriculum resources offered at your medical school or institution not yet asked about that you would like to describe?
 If so, please do so below.

-Interdisciplinary Research

-Section Overview: This section evaluates the quality and quantity of interdisciplinary planetary health research at the medical school and broader institution.
+Interdisciplinary Research Section Overview: This section evaluates the quality and quantity of interdisciplinary planetary health research at the broader institution.
 Interactions between health and the environment are complex and multifactorial.
 While climate change has been extensively studied from an environmental science perspective, planetary health is an emerging field.
-As leading health institutions with talented researchers and research resources, medical schools should fund research studying the health effects of climate change and anthropogenic environmental toxins.
+As leading health institutions with talented researchers and research resources, institutions should fund research studying the health effects of climate change and anthropogenic environmental toxins.
 This obligation is particularly strong because the public and policymakers are more attentive to climate change when its implications for human health are emphasised.
 2.1.
-Are there researchers engaged in planetary health research and healthcare sustainability research at your medical school?
-Yes, there are faculty members at the medical school who have a primary research focus in planetary health or healthcare sustainability.
-Yes, there are individual faculty members at the medical school who are conducting research related to planetary health or healthcare sustainability, but it is not their primary research focus.
-There are planetary health and/or healthcare sustainability researchers at the institution, but none associated with the medical school.
-No, there are no planetary health and/or healthcare sustainability researchers at the institution or medical school at this time.
+Are there researchers engaged in planetary health research and healthcare sustainability research at your institution?
+Yes, there are faculty members at the institution who have a primary research focus in planetary health or sustainable healthcare/vetcare.
+(3 points) Yes, there are individual faculty members at the institution who are conducting research related to planetary health or healthcare sustainability, OR are part of a national/international sustainability working group, but it is not their primary research focus.
+(2 points) There are sustainability researchers at the institution, but not specifically associated with healthcare/vetcare.
+(1 point) No, there are no planetary health and/or sustainability researchers at the institution at this time.
+(0 points) 3 Score Assigned: